 Greek Letter Organizations: History, Legacy and Impact on American Campuses

 The history of Greek letter organizations is a fascinating one.
-We'll begin with the History of Greece and the Age of Pericles that saw intellectual enlightenment: architecture, literature, music, painting, philosophy, sculpture, and arts.
+You will begin with the History of Greece and the Age of Pericles that saw intellectual enlightenment: architecture, literature, music, painting, philosophy, sculpture, and arts.
 They all revealed the possibilities of human attainment.
-We'll then trace the first secret societies seen in earliest Egyptian, Hebrew, Greek and Roman Civilizations.
-We'll look at the Masonic order (and later Knights of Columbus), the Flat Hat Club, Phi Beta Kappa (the first Greek letter society with a secret motto, grip, and ritual), as well as the Union Triad.
+You will trace the first secret societies seen in earliest Egyptian, Hebrew, Greek and Roman Civilizations.
+You will learn about the Masonic order (and later Knights of Columbus), the Flat Hat Club, Phi Beta Kappa (the first Greek letter society with a secret motto, grip, and ritual), as well as the Union Triad.
 What's most important here is the reason why students felt that they needed to create their own groups in the mid to late 19th century.

-We'll dive into the chapter houses in the 1890’s, as well as a look into professional fraternities and honorary fraternities.
-Finally, we get to understand the first multicultural groups and the formation of the multicultural movement, which led to the Multicultural Greek Council in 1998.
+You will dive into the chapter houses in the 1890’s and its significance, as well as a look into professional fraternities and honorary fraternities.
+Finally, you will understand the first multicultural groups and the formation of the multicultural movement, which led to the Multicultural Greek Council in 1998.

-We'll look at the common elements in all of our organizations: gender exclusivity, governance, recruitment and new member periods, residency, secrecy/ritual, symbols/naming conventions, and common activities.
-Finally, we'll look to quantify the legacy and impact Greek Letter Organizations.
+You will see the common elements in all of our organizations: gender exclusivity, governance, recruitment and new member periods, residency, secrecy/ritual, symbols/naming conventions, and common activities.
+Finally, you will quantify the legacy and impact of Greek Letter Organizations.

 Learning Objectives.
 By the end of the presentation, participants will be able to:

 1. Summarize the history of Greece, Age of Pericles.

 2. Identify the earliest secret societies in Egyptian, Hebrew, Greek and Roman Civilizations, as well as the Masonic order.